Next Generation WAF

 – Traditional WAF: Primarily relies on static rules and signatures defined by known vulnerabilities and attack patterns.
 This means they may struggle to identify new or unknown threats.

-– Next-Gen WAF: Utilizes advanced technologies such as machine learning and artificial intelligence to analyze traffic behavior in real-time, allowing for more accurate detection of both known and unknown threats.
+– Next-Gen WAF: Utilizes advanced technologies such as machine learning and artificial intelligence to analyze traffic behavior in real-time, allowing for more accurate detection of known and unknown threats.

 2. Deployment and Management